mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 ICC profiles
 ------------

-An ICC profile is a set of coordinates describing the extremities of the device space within XYZ, and it is the color management data you use to communicate your working space to printers and applications that are designed for the print industry, such as GIMP, Scribus, Photoshop, Illustrator, Inkscape, Digikam, RawTheraphee, etc. You have two types of ICC profiles:
+An ICC profile is a set of coordinates describing the extremities of the device space within XYZ, and it is the color management data you use to communicate your working space to printers and applications that are designed for the print industry, such as Gimp, Scribus, Photoshop, Illustrator, Inkscape, digiKam, RawTheraphee, etc. You have two types of ICC profiles:

-Matrix Shaper profiles.
+Matrix Shaper profiles
     These are delivered alongside Krita.
 Matrix shaper profiles are made by setting parameters and interpolating between these to get the exact size of the color space.
 Due to this, Krita's color space browser can give you a lot of information on these profiles.
 Such profiles are also preferable as working space.

     .. figure:: /images/color_category/Kiki_matrix_profile.png